 The tragic book Of Mice and Men is this to anyone who knows the story.
 Throughout the entire book, the two main characters talk about owning a farm.
 Of course, tragic events overtake them and at the end Lennie, the Gentle Giant accidently kills someone and a lynch mob goes after him.
 To avoid him getting hurt more than he has to, George shoots him in the back of the head.

 The Spider novel City Destroyers featured a structure called the Sky Building collapsing.
 In the 1970's, a redacted version of this novel changed it to the World Trade Center.

 Van Wyck Mason wrote a novel positing an attack on Pearl Harbor, written in the early 1930's.
 Actually, numerous works depicted this, such as the first Shield/Wizard meeting.

 There's a long, long history of this.
 A novella called Futility, or the Wreck of the Titan was written wherein a drunken old captain has to fight for his life after the ship he pilots — described as "the largest ship in the world" — is sunk by an iceberg.
-The novel was written fourteen years before the Titanic went down.
+The novel was written fourteen years before the sinking of the RMS Titanic under practically identical circumstances.
+The ship in Futility is like a slightly smaller version of the Titanic.
 It was initially rejected for publication due to being "unbelievable."